OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 #### 3. Fund civil society organisations on which DSA enforcement relies

 Under DSA §43, the European Commission collects a “supervisory fee” on VLOPSEs.
-At the same time, the DSA’s enforcement framework assigns a significant enforcement role to civil society organisations (CSOs) and independent actors, including trusted flaggers, academic researchers, consumer protection organisations, and providers of open-source tools.
+At the same time, the DSA’s enforcement framework assigns a significant enforcement role to independent actors such as trusted flaggers, academic researchers, consumer protection organisations, and providers of open-source tools.

 The European Commission’s DSA enforcement team relies on this broader ecosystem, yet these organisations face a growing workload driven by the increasing number of designated platforms, the weaponisation of these platforms by malicious actors, and the acceleration of abusive content creation enabled by the widespread use of LLM-based tools.
-Furthermore, drastic budget cuts stemming from the withdrawal of funding by longstanding US public and philanthropic funders as a result of actions by the Trump administration are hitting CSOs hard, leaving their internal resources increasingly constrained.
+Furthermore, drastic budget cuts stemming from the withdrawal of funding by longstanding US public and philanthropic funders as a result of actions by the Trump administration are hitting civil society organisations hard.

-The DSA was built for a world in which platforms would cooperate, CSOs had sufficient resources to fulfil their role, and US funding helped sustain organisations defending fundamental rights online and countering hate speech.
-That world is rapidly disappearing, while the responsibilities placed on this ecosystem remain.
-European funding must therefore support not only the design of European digital regulation, but also the civil society capacity required to make its enforcement effective.
+The DSA was built for a world in which platforms would cooperate, civil society had sufficient resources to fulfil its missions, and US funding helped sustain organisations defending fundamental rights online and countering hate speech.
+That world has disappeared, while the responsibilities placed on this ecosystem remain.
+European funding must therefore support not only the design of digital regulation, but also the civil society capacity it has decided to entrust with its enforcement effectiveness.

 ## Only Open Terms Archive could surface this